whily/chinesecalendar/README.md

 Development
 -----------

-The following tools are needed to build Scasci from source:
+The following tools are needed to build Chinesecalendar from source:

 * JDK version 6/7 from <http://www.java.com> if Java is not available.
   Note that JDK is preinstalled on Mac OS X and available via package manager